The Open-Source cryptography suite that supports the backbone of the secure internet.

 OSTIF assisted with auditing two components of this release, an audit of the new PRNG here: https://ostif.org/our-review-of-the-openssl-1-1-1-random-number-generation-update/ and a full review of all of the new features here: https://ostif.org/the-ostif-and-quarkslab-audit-of-openssl-is-complete/

-Point to point secure connections for business, home users, and government private networks.
+The OpenVPN project creates Virtual Private Network sofware that allows users to establish point-to-point, secure connections between business, home users, and government private networks.

 There is a major project underway now to develop obfuscation plugins for OpenVPN 2.5.0.
 These plugins will be designed to break through blocking by censorship systems.
 They are being developed in partnership with The Operator Foundation and Greatfire.org.
 More information will be released about this project and the progress of the plugins soon.